 If you’re connected to a larger broker business, you can use your name and theirs together if it works.
 You’ll benefit from the reputation of the group you’re working with, while also getting your name out there.
 It’s important that your prospective clients know you’re the person to come to within the overarching brand.

 Keep in mind as well that your business name needs to become your website address too.
 Check that something linked to your brand name is available online, and play around with word combinations to ensure the web address is short and snappy but also conveys what your business is about.

 Fitting your business name into the wider branding

 Your branding is more than just your business name.
 To really stand out and compete your logo, colour scheme and font used needs to combine to create something eye-catching, yet professional.
 You’ll use it on your website, social media accounts and all other types of marketing.

 Again, the wider branding you choose must give the right message – something too casual or artsy might not create the right kind of associations.
 Potential customers may appreciate a nice design but not associate it with the kind of service you offer.
 They want a finance expert, not an artist.

 You might choose to add a tagline to further convey what it is you want customers to know about your broker business over any other.
 A tagline gives you a chance to communicate a little bit more than you can in a logo or brand name alone.

 Getting your branding spot on isn’t always easy.
-That’s why at Red Rock Brokers group we offer national and local marketing support, from branding to advertising.
+That’s why at Redrock group we offer national and local marketing support, from branding to advertising.
 Request an information pack to find out more about how we can help you grow your broker business.